 Data Protection and the Security of Digital Records

 Marites Cross noted in her interview that digital records are more secure because they cannot be lost in the same way paper files can.
-This is worth expanding on, because data protection is a serious obligation for any clinic handling patient information.
+It is a more efficient system, and the only time data leaves the secure environment is when patients are sent emails, placing the protection of that specific correspondence in the patient's hands.
+This security advantage is worth expanding on, because data protection is a serious obligation for any clinic handling patient information.

 Paper records carry risks that are easy to underestimate.
 A fire, a flood, or even a break-in can destroy irreplaceable patient files in moments.
 Physical documents can also be misplaced, accessed by unauthorised individuals, or accidentally sent to the wrong person.
 These are not hypothetical scenarios; they are documented causes of data breaches in healthcare settings.